 Crime Prevention Programs and Tips

-- Active Shooter Incidents - An active shooter scenario occurs when one or more armed persons are present in an area or enter an area and have an objective to cause serious injury or death to as many persons as possible.
-There are certain things you can do to minimize your chances of becoming a victim.
+- Active Shooter Incidents - When one or more armed persons are present in an area or enter an area with the objective to cause serious injury or death to as many persons as possible.
+Learn what you can do to minimize your chances of becoming a victim.

-- Alarms - A burglar alarm can be a deterrent to crime.
+- Alarms - As a deterrent to crime.

 - Auto Theft Prevention - In 2009, the City of Stockton had 2,787 vehicles stolen.
-In many of the thefts, the victims left their vehicle unattended and unlocked, while their vehicle was warming up.
-Learn tips to avoid becoming a victim of auto theft.
+Many of the thefts involved unattended and unlocked cars while the vehicle was warming up.
+Learn how to protect you and your vehicle.

-- Business Watch - By sharing information with other businesses, you will become more aware of what is happening in your area.
+- Business Watch - Information sharing with other businesses in your area.